Find useful information on life with your little one

 • We have been careful to note that these materials are all evidence-informed, but that we do not endorse them per se, and that we encourage users to undertake treatment with the support of a health professional.

 For more information, visit the Perinatal Treatment website.

 Our health visiting service has been awarded UNICEF Baby Friendly Initiative Accreditation Stage 3.

-The Breastfeeding Network (BFN) and Gloucestershire Breastfeeding Supporters Network (GBSN) offer local breastfeeding peer support and counsellors for at group settings and by telephone / text.
+The Breastfeeding Network (BFN) and Gloucestershire Breastfeeding Supporters Network (GBSN) offer local breastfeeding peer support and counsellors at group settings and by telephone / text.

 Gloucestershire Breastfeeding Supporters Network also runs specific sessions for expectant parents to find out more about breastfeeding.
 Find out more here.

 If you live in Gloucestershire and would like help with breastfeeding, give a call or text 07936 391 085 with your name and postcode to find out if there’s a BfN Supporter working in your area.
 Where there is no BfN support available, they will let you know about other local breastfeeding support groups

 - The National Breastfeeding Helpline is open 9.30am to 9.30pm.
 Call: 0300 100 0212.